Categories: ASD and DD, Child-focused

 By Erica Kearney, M.A, LABA, BCBA

 Children with autism spectrum disorder (ASD) and other developmental disabilities often have a difficult time during visits to the doctor or the dentist.
 This is understandable.
 Most of us do not look forward to getting a shot, being poked or prodded, getting cavities filled, or having our teeth scraped clean.
-And, for children who may have sensory issues and be adverse to bright lights and unusual noises, these experiences can be quite frightening.
+And, for children who may have sensory issues and be averse to bright lights and unusual noises, these experiences can be quite frightening.

 When possible, schedule the visit in advance so you, your child, and everyone involved can adequately prepare.
 Notify the doctor's office that your child has special needs and tell them anything else that will be helpful for them to know.
-Most offices can be very accommodating by scheduling your child for the first appointment of the day, or the first appointment after lunch, so she will not have to wait a long time to be seen.
+Most offices can be very accommodating by scheduling your child for the first appointment of the day, or the first appointment after lunch, so they will not have to wait a long time to be seen.

-Prepare your child by letting her know about the appointment ahead of time, using a calendar or a social story.
+Prepare your child by letting them know about the appointment ahead of time, using a calendar or a social story.
 Social stories are usually written in the first person and give short, positive descriptions about a social or life skill-related situation.
 They can also include pictures or drawings.
 For some children, using a social story for doctor or dentist visits can reduce their anxiety by helping them understand what to expect during the visit.
 You may even want to set up a practice visit or “practice” at home, pretending to go to the appointment and practicing what will happen.

 Dentist and doctors’ appointments can be challenging for children with ASD and other developmental disabilities.
 With planning, preparation, and practice, however, the experience can be much easier for children and parents.